pyfar.signals#

 • amplitude (double, optional) – The amplitude of the signal.
 The default is 1.

-• sweep_rate (double, optional) – Rate at which the sine frequency increases over time.
-If this is given, n_samples is calculated according to the sweep rate.
+• sweep_rate (double, optional) – Rate at which the sine frequency increases over time in octaves per second.
+If this is given, n_samples is calculated according to the sweep_rate and frequency_range.
 The default is None, which uses n_samples without modifications.

 • sampling_rate (int, optional) – The sampling rate in Hz.
 The default is 44100.